ammar-727/titanic/README.md

+# Training Deep Learning Model from Scratch on Tabular Dataset

 ### Idea
 For this project, I created a simple deep-learning model from scratch and trained it by fientuning hyperparameters to maximize accuracy and minimize loss.
 The data set used was a simple tabular data of 1000 rows approx. and the model's architecture consisted of **Dense layers**, followed by **Batch Normalization layers** and **Dropout layers**.